Satya-s89/Ecommerce-Follow-Along/Ecommerce-follow/README.md

      - Sent the user’s Name, Email, and Password to the backend server for processing.
      - Handled success and error responses gracefully with meaningful feedback.

-Here’s an updated **README.md** file with a new section for **Milestone 6: Backend Endpoint for Signup Page**:

----

-# 🛒 Ecommerce-Follow-Along

-## 🌟 Overview
-This is a feature-rich eCommerce application that allows users to browse, search, and purchase products.
-The application includes user authentication, product management, a shopping cart, order processing, and payment integration.

----

-## 🏆 Milestone 1: Project Overview
-During this session, we covered the basics of setting up a project repository and initializing it with a README file.
-We also outlined the overall structure of our e-commerce application, including key features and the technologies we'll be using.

----

-## 🚀 Features
-- 🔐 **User Authentication**: Secure user registration and login using JWT.
-- 🛍️ **Product Management**: CRUD operations for products, including categories and search functionality.
-- 🛒 **Shopping Cart**: Users can add, remove, and update products in their cart.
-- 📦 **Order Processing**: Seamless checkout process with order history.
-- 👤 **User Profile**: Users can view and update their profile and order history.

----

-## ⚙️ Tech Stack
-- 🎨 **Frontend**: React, Redux, CSS, Vite
-- 🛠️ **Backend**: Node.js, Express, MongoDB

----

-## 🎯 Milestone 2: Laying the Foundation

-### 🔑 Key Features
-1️⃣ Organized project folder structure (`frontend` and `backend` directories).
-2️⃣ Initialized a React frontend for the UI.
-3️⃣ Set up a Node.js server for backend API integration.
-4️⃣ Configured Tailwind CSS for responsive, modern styling.
-5️⃣ Built a Login page with form validation.

----

-## 🎉 Milestone 3: Backend Setup
-Set up a Node.js backend with a MongoDB database and error-handling mechanisms.

----

-## 🌟 Milestone 4: User Management and File Upload
-Enhanced the backend by adding a User model, user controllers for authentication, and file upload capabilities using Multer.

----

-## 🎯 Milestone 5: Creating the Signup Page

-### Achievements
-1. Created a responsive and user-friendly **Sign-Up Page** with HTML, React, and Tailwind CSS.
-2. Implemented **form validation** for proper data input.
-3. Connected the frontend to the backend API for user registration using Axios.

 ---

 ## 🎯 Milestone 6: Backend Endpoint for Signup Page